Getting Smart About Paying for College: A Step-By-Step Guide

 The true cost of college used to be extremely opaque.
 However, since 2011, it is federally mandated that every school in the country must have a Net Price Calculator on their website.

 The Net Price Calculator is a tool you can use to estimate the total or net price to attend a particular college or university.
-The net price is the difference between the “sticker” price to attend a specific college, minus any eligible student grants and scholarships.
+The net price is the difference between the “sticker” price to attend a specific college, minus any eligible student grants and scholarships that the student does not have to pay back.
 The sticker price listed for the college should include direct charges (tuition and fees, room and board) and indirect costs (books and supplies, transportation and personal expenses).

 The Net Price Calculator poses questions about your financial situation, as well as your student’s GPA, activities, and other factors that may qualify you for financial aid.
 It will give you an estimate of how much money in grants and scholarships the college is likely to award your child.
 It then subtracts that number from the full cost of attendance to estimate your actual cost.